-If you are thinking to Travel to Crete and discover this beautiful island you cannot miss this post.
+If you are thinking about Travel to Crete and discover this beautiful island you cannot miss this post.
 Today I bring you, our holiday guide around Crete island.
-As many of you know, we spent 2 weeks in Crete, and we had the opportunity to travel around Crete and discover a new places in this beautiful Island.
+As many of you know, we spent 2 weeks in Crete, and we had the opportunity to travel around Crete and discover new places on this beautiful Island.

 After you get used to driving around, you will discover a messy wonderful island full of culture.

-The food is of course extraordinary, with fresh fish, seafood and of course lams and rabbit.
-I suggest you to try it all.
-My favorite lam chops with olive oil, lemon and oregano on the grill, fried calamari, grill fish and of course a big Greek salad.
+The food is, of course, extraordinary, with fresh fish, seafood and of course lams and rabbit.
+I suggest you try it all.
+My favorite lamb chops with olive oil, lemon, and oregano on the grill, fried calamari, grill fish and of course a big Greek salad.

 Chania beach on Crete:

-Chania is a beautiful beach around 70 km away from Rethymno and is the second largest city in Crete.
+Chania is a beautiful beach around 70 km away from Rethymno and is the second-largest city in Crete.
 Chania is the site of the Minoan settlement the Greeks called Kydonia, Greek for quince.
 You can also find an archeological site, where you can see evidence for the existence of this Minoan city below some parts of today’s Chania.
 You can this archeological site in the area of Kasteli in the Old Town.
 This territory seems to have been occupied following the Neolithic time.
 The city reemerged after the end of the Minoan time frame as an imperative city-state in Classical Greece, one whose area stretched out from Chania Bay to the feet of the White Mountains.
-Not to mention Chania Beaches are of of the best on the greek island, like: Elafonissi, Balos, Falassarna and Agia Marina between others.
+Not to mention Chania Beaches are one off the best on the greek island, like Elafonissi, Balos, Falassarna and Agia Marina between others.